hussaino03/BOT-19/README.md

 # BOT-19
-An intuitive Bot With The Largest Impact
+An Intuitive Bot With The Largest Impact

 ## Inspiration